Trafficators also known as flippers: how old cars used to indicate

-Some buses and lorries were fitted with trafficators.
-They were usually somewhat larger than those on cars and vans.
+Some buses and lorries were fitted with trafficators which were usually somewhat larger than those on cars and vans.
 Some buses also had complimenting left and right pointing illuminated arrows on the rear, and these were often retained after the advent of flashing indicators.

-As far as I know there was no car indicator to show that a car was slowing down.
+As far as I know there were no indicator on vehicles at the time for slowing down.

-The solution to this and to the unreliability of trafficators was hand signals.
-The driver opened his window and stuck out his arm as explained in more detail on the traffic control page.
+The solution to this and the unreliability of trafficators was seen to be hand signals.
+The driver opened his window and stuck out his arm as explained in some detail on the traffic control page.

 As you can imagine hand signalling was not a rapid reaction process.
-To add to the problem, it relied on the driver behind concentrating on the car in front rather than on the road generally.
+To add to the problem, it relied on the driver behind having to concentrate on the car in front rather than on the road generally.

 The fact that trafficator indicators did not result in more accidents must have been due to there being so little traffic on the roads.